-If data have been collected in multiple arrays or configurations as described in Section 7.8, the data from each will be processed separately and delivered if they pass quality assurance.
-At present PI's are responsible for combining these products together, although they are encouraged to contact their ARC for assistance if desired.
-PI's may also refer to the ALMA M100 Science Verification CASA Guide for detailed guidance on data combination.
+If data have been collected in multiple arrays or configurations as described in Section 7.8, the data from each will be processed separately and delivered if they pass Quality Assurance (see Section 11).
+At present, PIs are responsible for combining these products together, although they are encouraged to contact their ARC for assistance if desired.
+PIs may also refer to the ALMA M100 Science Verification CASA Guide8 for detailed guidance on data combination.
+It is important to note that when combining data from multiple arrays or configurations, the resultant non-Gaussianity of the dirty beam may cause a bias in flux measurement.
+This effect is discussed by Jorsater & van Moorsel (1995), who present an analytic correction and also note that it can be mitigated by deeper cleaning.